 - Repeat with the remaining batter, adding more oil to the skillet between batches or as needed, until all of the pancakes have been cooked.
 Keep the pancakes warm on a plate under a towel or in a warm oven until all of the pancakes have been cooked.
 Serve warm with your favorite toppings!

-How to Make Fluffy Homemade Pancakes – Step by Step Photos
+How to Make Homemade Pancakes

 Whisk together 1 cup all-purpose flour, 1.5 tsp baking powder, and ½ tsp salt in a bowl.